jamro/jsbattle/docs/dev_guide.md

- default        | Rebuild the whole project watch          | Watch project folders for changes and rebuild the project if any files have changed clean          | Clears `/dist` directory clean.tmp      | Clears `/tmp` where the cache of sprite sheets is stored.
+ default        | Rebuild the whole project watch          | Watch project folders for changes and rebuild the project if any files have changed clean          | Clears `/dist` directory clean-tmp      | Clears `/tmp` where the cache of sprite sheets is stored.
 Could be useful to rebuild sprite sheets what is a time consuming process. engine.test    | Runs unit tests of battle simulation engine engine.jshint  | Checks source codes of battle simulation engine webpage.jshint | Checks source codes of the website